-There are a few reasons you should make it a point to cruise Mexico.
+There are a few reasons you should make it a point to discover Mexico cruises.
 If you are an avid snorkeller or diver, you will find some of the best coral reefs in the world off Mexico’s coastline.
 The Sea of Cortez is one of the major byways for whale migration, and an array of marine life—from sea lions to manta rays to dolphin to manatee—can appear before you at any time.
 It’s a magical place for anyone that loves the water.
 But Mexico cruises are far more than just ecotours.
 The region is culturally rich with plenty of historical sites that everyone should visit once in their lives.
 Well-preserved Mayan ruins like Tulum and Chichen Itza are not to be missed.
 And, finally, a Mexico/Caribbean cruise can’t be beat if you just need to unwind and enjoy sandy beaches, duty-free shopping districts, restaurants, and bars.
 When you visit Mexico, there is no doubt that part of its unique personality will resonate with you.

-When to Cruise Mexico
+When to embark on Mexico Cruises

 Cruise lines offer itineraries to Mexico year-round, though you’ll find the most options across a range of lines—from luxury to mass-market to budget options—from December through April.
 If you prefer to travel from May through November, there will be fewer cruise lines sailing the region but you’ll still find a plethora of options from major players, including Carnival Cruise Line, Norwegian Cruise Line, Royal Caribbean, and MSC Cruises.
 Note that the Mexican Riviera in August and September can be hot (32 degrees Celsius) and humid.